narottamaswal/narottamaswal/README.md

 <img align="center" src="https://raw.githubusercontent.com/narottamaswal/narottamaswal.github.io/main/images/sss.png" alt="NarottamAswal" /></a>&nbsp;&nbsp;
 # <h2 align="left">About Me:</h2>

 #### Hi, I'm Narottam Aswal, 23 y/o Software Engineer from Mumbai currently working in PayNearby.
-Ive 2+ years of experience in building scalable applications in insurance and fintech domain.
+I've 2+ years of experience in building scalable applications in insurance and fintech domain.
 #### My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 - 💼 &nbsp;Backend Engineer at [PayNearby](https://paynearby.in/)